-To register for credits of MEIS 798 - Project or MEIS 799 - Thesis, the Middle East & Islamic Studies graduate coordinator will have to create a section of the course specific to each student will need to be created.
+To register for credits of MEIS 798 - Project or MEIS 799 - Thesis, a section of the course specific to each student will need to be created.

-Please submit the following items to the program office in person (D215 James Buchanan Hall) or to email@example.com:
+Please submit the following items to the program office at firstname.lastname@example.org:

 A project or thesis is finished when every committee member says that it is finished, and even the MEIS director can request further revision.
 So, students are encouraged to work well ahead and keep the lines of communication open.

 For students writing a thesis, you will have to work on the timetable established by University Dissertation & Thesis Services and the CHSS dean's office in order to get the requisite signatures and file the thesis in time to graduate.

 Students who are preparing to graduate should consult the CHSS website for the latest Graduation Checklist, which will help to ensure you meet all of the University and Registrar requirements for degree conferral.